 Steps for Probating a Will to Prove Muniment of Title

 In order to have the will admitted to probate through muniment of title, the following steps must be taken:

 1. The executor or administrator of the estate must file a Petition for Muniment of Title with the court.

 2. A notice of the hearing on the petition must be published in a local newspaper for four consecutive weeks.

 3. After the expiration of the four-week period, a hearing will be held on the petition.
 At this hearing, testimony may be presented and witnesses may be called to testify as to the validity of the will.

 4. If the court is satisfied that the will is valid, an Order Admitting Will to Probate and Granting Muniment of Title will be issued.
 This order serves as proof that the will has been admitted to probate and that title to the deceased person’s property has been transferred to their heir(s).

-5. The executor or administrator of the estate may then proceed to distribute the deceased person’s property in accordance with the terms of the will.
+5. The applicant may then proceed to transfer the deceased person’s property in accordance with the terms of the will and court order.